 The course is accredited within Australia as an award of the Australian College of Theology, of which QTC is a member institution along with around 20 colleges nationally.
-As such, it is a recognised course for the purposes of Fee-Help, Austudy and Youth Allowance (provided you meet the government’s eligibility requirements), and for Overseas Students (ACT CRICOS provider number is 02650E).
+As such, it is a recognised course for the purposes of Fee-Help, Austudy and Youth Allowance (provided you meet the government’s eligibility requirements).
 Current fee levels for units in the BTh (Hons) can be found here.

 Your next step?